Cars with Aluminum Engine Blocks

 Weight Reduction and Improved Fuel Efficiency

-• Prolonged Engine Life: Keeping the engine cool reduces wear and tear, leading to fewer repairs and longer-lasting performance.
+• Prolonged Engine Life: Reduced heat-related wear and tear leads to fewer repairs and a longer-lasting engine.

 Corrosion Resistance

-• This leads to fewer corrosion-related issues, which can save on maintenance costs over time.
+• Lower Maintenance Costs: Reduced corrosion-related issues save money on maintenance over time.

 Common Myths and Misconceptions